kapresoft/kapresoft.github.io/_posts/java/2023-10-26-java-unit-testing-best-practices.md

 Consistently following naming conventions for _test classes_ and _test methods_ is crucial in maintaining clarity and ease of identification.
 This practice helps quickly locate and understand the purpose of each test, contributing to a more organized and efficient testing process.

-#### Example: Naming Conventions for a Circle Class Test
+#### Example: Naming Conventions for a Person Class Test

-When testing a _Circle class_ that has a method _calculateArea_, the _test class_ and _test methods_ should be named to reflect the functionality they are testing.
+When testing a _Person class_ that has a method _getFullName_, the _test class_ and _test methods_ should be named to reflect the functionality they are testing.

 Here's an example of how to name the _test class_ and _test methods_: